 Statutory Guidance and School's Child Protection Policy Date and Verification When Completed The school's Child Protection Policy (arrangements for safeguarding and promoting the welfare of children in your school) Click or tap to enter a date.
 2. The entirety of KCSiE 2024 Click or tap to enter a date.
-3. Having read the above guidance, I understand my strategic I agree or leadership role and responsibilities to work with my corporate GB to ensure that all staff and volunteers comply with such guidance and safeguarding arrangements at all times I do not agree and require further support from DSL I am aware of who within my school leadership and management are the DSL and Deputy(s) for safeguarding are Nick Norman, Jackie Blackman, Kirsty Maxwell and Jenni Collins 5.
-If I need support, or am worried about the wellbeing and I agree or safety of a child(ren), or I suspect a child is at risk of being harmed, I know how to report this and discuss my concerns with the DSL/DDSL team in my school I do not agree and require further support from DSL 6.
-I know that further guidance, together with copies of the On the Staff Drive under Policies policies mentioned above, are available on the school's website and the HGfL website.
+3. Having read the above guidance, I understand my strategic ÷ . leadership role and responsibilities to work with my corporate GB to ensure that all staff and volunteers comply with such guidance and safeguarding arrangements at all times THE OUT HOL ACIEC AND TECHNE TURNEL 4.
+I am aware of who within my school leadership and Lynne Osborne management are the DSL and Deputy(s) for safeguarding are Bronwyn Janes are Brogan Wells Kayleigh Hatch Emily Riley 5.
+If I need support, or am worried about the wellbeing and I agree or safety of a child(ren), or I suspect a child is at risk of being harmed, I know how to report this and discuss my concerns with the DSL/DDSL team in my school I do not agree and require further support from DSL I know that further guidance, together with copies of the policies mentioned above, are available on the school's website and the HGfL website.
 Homepage - Hertfordshire Grid for Learning (thegrid.org.uk)

-have read my school's Child Protection Policy and the ance as above and agree that I understand my role and responsibilities as a Governor in rela School. tion to safeguarding children and promoting their welfare at Burleigh Primary Signed and returned to Chair of Governors on
+associated guidance as abo have read my school's Child Protection Policy and the ove and agree that I understand my role and responsibilities as a eguarding children and promoting their welfare at Longmeadow Signed and returned to Sophie Harris Chair of Governors on